digital-asset/docs.daml.com/docs/2.6.5/docs/getting-started/first-feature.rst

 The entire component is shown below.
 Copy this into a new ``MessageList.tsx`` file in ``ui/src/components`` and save it.

-..
-TODO Include file in template with placeholder for component logic.

 .. literalinclude:: code/templates-tarball/create-daml-app/ui/src/components/MessageList.tsx
   :language: tsx